nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Judecca Section 2 with Yukari, Akihiko, & Mitsuru

 Grind until Aigis is level 59 <= 1562 next exp, Ragnorak on Surt, Auto-Mataru on Thor, -Dynes on Mitsuru and Yukari, and Jatayu's Heart Item

-After grinding fuse:

-> Jatayu x Kingu/Decarabia/Barong/Loki = Laksmi
->
-> > Growth 3
->

 |                | Slash      | Strike     | Pierce     | Fire       | Ice        | Elec       | Wind       | Light      | Dark       |
 | -------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |